Adirondack Park: Conservation

 The fur trade led to the near-extirpation of the beaver in the park by 1893.
 Other species, such as the moose, elk, wolf, and cougar were hunted either for their meat, for sport, or because they were seen as a threat to livestock.
 The historical presence in the area of animals such as the Canada lynx, wolverine, and caribou are unclear.

 Reintroduction efforts for beaver began around 1904 by introducing the remaining beaver in the Adirondacks to imported Canadian ones, and later, from Yellowstone.
 The population quickly grew to around 2000 in roughly ten years, and around 20,000 in 1921, with the addition of beavers in different areas of the park.
 Although the reintroduction was marked as an ecological success, the elevated beaver population was found to have negative economic impacts on waterways and timber sources.

 The introduction of elk to the Adirondacks, a species that is unclear to have ever previously occupied the region, would continue after the late-19th century.
 After two previously failed attempts to introduce elk, in 1903, over 150 elk were reported by the State of New York Forest, Fish, and Game Commission to have been released and surviving in the park.
 The elk population increased for several years, only to decline and ultimately disappear due to poaching.

 To protect and maintain the elk population in the future, the DeBar Mountain Game Refuge was established within the Forest Preserve.
-This act of preserving the species was motivated for hunting purposes rather than an ecological or natural aspect.
+This act of preserving the species was motivated by hunting purposes rather than an ecological or natural aspect.
 The Game Refuge was defined by a wire fence, numerous postings, and caretakers employed by the State.
 This effort to control nature was also observed in the actions of the Civilian Conservation Corps (CCC), work crews who established access roads and water-supply expansion.

-A negative result of the CCC coming to the Park was their trapping and killing of "vermin", which were animals such as hawks, owls, fox, and weasels that preyed on other species sought after by hunters and fishermen.
+A negative result of the CCC coming to the Park was their trapping and killing of "vermin", which included animals such as hawks, owls, fox, and weasels that preyed on other species sought after by hunters and fishermen.
 This proved to have unanticipated ecological consequences (most notably the overpopulation of deer) which were reported by the New York State Conservation Department in 1945.

 Ongoing efforts have been made to reintroduce native fauna that had been lost in the park during earlier exploitation.
 There are 53 known species of mammals that live in the park, including raccoons, moose, black bears, coyotes, opossums, beavers, porcupines, fishers, martens, river otters, and bobcats.

 Notable birds of prey that breed in the park include the red-tailed hawk, broad-winged hawk, peregrine falcon, osprey, great horned owl, barred owl, northern saw-whet owl, and turkey vulture.
 Other notable breeding birds include northern forest specialists like Canada jays, black-backed woodpeckers, boreal chickadees, spruce grouse, palm warblers, and yellow-bellied flycatchers.